German-Cobian/Enumerable-Methods/README.md

 ![screenshot](enumerables-images/final-results.png)

-In the project we have replicated our own version of the following methods;
+In the project we have replicated our own version of the following methods:
 * each,
 * each_with_index,
 * select,